SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_infill.md

 Infill density determines the amount of material used to fill the interior of a 3D print.
 It is usually expressed as a percentage, with 100% being completely solid.

-> [!NOTE]
-> Density usually is calculated as a % of the total infill volume, not the total print volume.
-> But not all [patterns](strength_settings_patterns) interpret density the same way.

 - Higher density increases
   - Strength
   - Material usage
   - Print time.

+> [!NOTE]
+> Density usually is calculated as a % of the total infill volume, not the total print volume.
-Nevertheless, **not all patterns interpret density the same way**, so the actual material usage may vary.
-You can see each pattern's material usage in the [Patterns section](strength_settings_patterns).
+> Nevertheless, **not all patterns interpret density the same way**, so the actual material usage may vary.
+> You can see each pattern's material usage in the [Patterns section](strength_settings_patterns).

 ## Fill Multiline